Rob Zabrecky

-Robert Zabrecky (born June 2, 1968) is an American actor, author, magician, mentalist, and songwriter.
-His career began as a musician while being the front man for the band Possum Dixon.
+Robert Zabrecky is an American actor, author, magician, lecturer, and songwriter.
+His career began as a musician while being the frontman for the band Possum Dixon.
 In the later years of his career, he has found success as a magician, actor, and author.

 Life and career

 Zabrecky was born and raised in Burbank, California.
-From 1989 to 1999 he was the singer-songwriter and bassist for the Los Angeles group Possum Dixon.
+From 1989 to 1999, he was the singer-songwriter and bassist for the Los Angeles group Possum Dixon.
 The band, originally hailing from Silver Lake, released three albums during the 1990s.

 During the mid-1990s, he began practicing magic and has since become a magician at the Magic Castle in Hollywood, California.
-In the mid-2000s he began a career in acting and has since landed roles in films and television programs.
+In the mid-2000s, he began a career in acting and has since landed roles in films and television programs.